dcastelltort/pgexercises/README.md

-Implementing the exercices from pgexercices.com in rust + diesel
+Implementing the exercices from pgexercices.com using rust + diesel